UW-Madison-DSI/wiscopy/README.md

 ## Wisconet

 ### Current stations
 Wisconet's [list of current stations](https://wisconet.wisc.edu/stations.html) shows all active station names.
-You can get that list of strings via the API as follows:
+You can get also that list of strings in wiscopy with:
 ```python
 from wiscopy.interface import Wisconet